zopefoundation/meta/config/README.rst

 docs-deps
   This option allows to add additional install dependencies for ``[testenv:docs]`` in ``tox.ini``.
 This option has to be a list of strings and is empty by default.
-Caution: The values set for this option overwrite the ones set in ``[testenv]``.
+Caution: The values set for this option override the ones set in ``[testenv]``.

 use-flake8